-39 The broad category of "personal data" includes both direct identifying data and 40 pseudonymized data.
-Data with a direct identifier (like name, social security number, or address) 41 receives the full set of data protections under the act.
-By contrast, controllers using 42 pseudonymized data are released from the requirement to provide access and correction (except 43 in the case of sensitive pseudonymized data that is maintained in a way that renders the data 44 retrievable for individualized communications and treatment.)
+42 The broad category of "personal data" includes both direct identifying data and 43 pseudonymized data.
+Data with a direct identifier (like name, social security number, or address) 44 receives the full set of data protections under the act.
+By contrast, controllers using 45 pseudonymized data are released from the requirement to provide access and correction (except 46 in the full set of data protection is a set of the set of the

+46 in the case of sensitive pseudonymized data that is maintained in a way that renders the data

+1 retrievable for individualized communications and treatment.)
-46 The definition of a "direct identifier" is limited to information that on its own tends to

-1 identify and relate specifically to an individual.
-The definition provides an illustrative list of

-2 examples, but the list is non-exhaustive so that the definition is flexible enough to cover new

-3 forms of identification that emerge in the future.
-A persistent unique code that is used to track or

-4 communicate with an individual without identifying them is not a direct identifier, even if that 5 unique code can be converted into a direct identifier using a decryption key.
-Data that includes a

-5 unique code can be converted into a direct identifier using a decryption key.
-Data that includes a 6 persistent unique code (but not the decryption key) is pseudonymized data.
-Data that does not

-- 7 include direct identifiers or persistent unique IDs maintained for individualized communication - 8 and treatment will nevertheless be pseudonymized data (as opposed to deidentified data) if it - 9 presents a reasonable risk of reidentification. - 10
+3 The definition of a "direct identifier" is limited to information that on its own tends to 4 identify and relate specifically to an individual.
+The definition provides an illustrative list of 5 examples, but the list is non-exhaustive so that the definition is flexible enough to cover new 6 forms of identification that emerge in the future.
+A persistent unique code that is used to track or 7 communicate with an individual without identifying them is not a direct identifier, even if that 8 unique code can be converted into a direct identifier using a decryption key.
+Data that includes a 9 persistent unique code (but not the decryption key) is pseudonymized data.
+Data that does not 10 include direct identifiers or persistent unique IDs maintained for individualized communication 11 and treatment will nevertheless be pseudonymized data (as opposed to deidentified data) if it 12 presents a reasonable risk of reidentification.

-11 Pseudonymized data is itself a large subset of personal data that encompasses two distinct 12 data practices, as identified by each of the clauses in the first sentence of its definition.
-First, 13 some firms redact or remove direct identifiers and use the rest of the data fields for aggregate 14 analysis or research.
-This usage of pseudonymized data is analogous to the intended uses of 15 deidentified data, but the data does not qualify as deidentified because it is still "reasonably 16 linkable to a data subject's identity."
-A second common practice is to maintain data without 17 direct identifiers but with a unique code that permits firms to use the data for "individualized 18 communication with, or treatment of, the data subject."
-Cookie IDs, browser codes, and IP 19 addresses have historically been used for this purpose.
-Both types of practices fall under the 20 umbrella term "pseudonymized data" and are covered by many of the data protections of this act.
-21 However, pseudonymized data that is not maintained for individualized communication or 22 treatment is not subject to the rights of access and correction.
-Pseudonymized data that is 23 maintained for individualized communication or treatment is only subject to the rights of access 24 and correction if the data includes sensitive data.
-Both types of pseudonymized data should have 25 a more limited set of legal restrictions and obligations in order to incentivize the good data hygiene and practice of removing direct identifiers.
-See Paul Schwartz & Daniel Solove.
-The PII 26 Problem: Privacy and a New Concept of Personally Identifiable Information, 86 NYU L. REV. 27 28 1814 (2011).
+14 Pseudonymized data is itself a large subset of personal data that encompasses two distinct 15 data practices, as identified by each of the clauses in the first sentence of its definition.
+First, 16 some firms redact or remove direct identifiers and use the rest of the data fields for aggregate 17 analysis or research.
+This usage of pseudonymized data is analogous to the intended uses of 18 deidentified data, but the data does not qualify as deidentified because it is still "reasonably 19 linkable to a data subject's identity."
+A second common practice is to maintain data without 20 direct identifiers but with a unique code that permits firms to use the data for "individualized 21 communication with, or treatment of, the data subject."
+Cookie IDs, browser codes, and IP 22 addresses have historically been used for this purpose.
+Both types of practices fall under the 23 umbrella term "pseudonymized data" and are covered by many of the data protections of this act.
+24 However, pseudonymized data that is not maintained for individualized communication or 25 treatment is not subject to the rights of access and correction.
+Pseudonymized data that is 26 maintained for individualized communication or treatment is only subject to the rights of access 27 and correction if the data includes sensitive data.
+Both types of pseudonymized data should have 28 a more limited set of legal restrictions and obligations in order to incentivize the good data 29 hygiene and practice of removing direct identifiers.
+See Paul Schwartz & Daniel Solove, The PII 30 Problem: Privacy and a New Concept of Personally Identifiable Information, 86 NYU L. REV. 31 1814 (2011).
+32

-30 The act exempts public records, lawfully obtained.
-Laws providing for the collection, 31 retention, and use of public records may contain privacy and security requirements or limits on 32 how the records may be accessed and used.
-This act does not interfere with those other 33 provisions.
+The act exempts public records, lawfully obtained.
+Laws providing for the collection, retention, and use of public records may contain privacy and security requirements or limits on how the records may be accessed and used.
+This act does not interfere with those other provisions.